Cincinnati Nursing Home Neglect Lawyer reviewing Nursing Home understaffing Linked to neglect and patient Abuse

 Joe Lyon is a highly-rated Cincinnati, Ohio personal injury attorney and nursing home neglect lawyer with experience in injuries and deaths due to Ohio nursing home understaffing and neglect.

-Mr. Lyon has represented plaintiffs nationwide in a wide variety of nursing home negligence, wrongful death and injury claims in ManorCare, Laurel Healthcare and the following Genesis operated nursing homes:
+Mr. Lyon has represented plaintiffs nationwide in a wide variety of nursing home negligence, wrongful death and injury claims in ManorCare, Laurel Healthcare and the following Diversicare and Genesis operated nursing homes:

 - New Lebanon Center